Spherically Symmetric Solutions of Multi-dimensional Zero-pressure Gas Dynamics System: Radial solutions of the adhesion model with boundary conditions

-As $q$ is smooth, let $\beta(r,t,s)$ be the characteristic of $p_t +(qp)_r =0$ passing through $(r,t)$ and let this characteristic meet the boundary point at time $t=t_0(r,t)$.\\ Let $J_k$, $k=0,1$, denote the Bessel functions of first kind and order $k$ and $Y_k$, $k=0,1$, denote the Bessel functions of second kind and order $k$.
-With these notations, we have the following theorem. \begin{theorem}
+As $q$ is smooth, let $\beta(r,t,s)$ be the characteristic of $p_t +(qp)_r =0$ passing through $(r,t)$ and let this characteristic meet the boundary point at time $t=t_0(r,t)$.\\ Let $J_k$ ($k=0,1$) denote the Bessel functions of first kind and order $k$ and $Y_k$ ($k=0,1$) denote the Bessel functions of second kind and order $k$.
+With these notations, we have the following theorem. \begin{theorem} Explicit solution for \eqref{e1.1}, with initial and boundary conditions \eqref{e5.1} - \eqref{e5.2} is given by